 Former heavy rail sections were totally resignalled.
 The Altrincham line had four aspect colour light signals and track circuit block (TCB) working.
 The Bury line had both colour light signals with TCB and semaphore signals with absolute block working.

 Metrolink has TCB working with a two aspect (red/green) signals, mostly sited at station platform ends.
 Additional signal sections are provided where traffic levels will justify, such as between Cornbrook and G–Mex.
 Repeating yellow/green signals are only provided where there is a restricted view of stop signals.
 Signals and points are interlocked on segregated sections, similar to railway operation.

 The braking distance for light rail vehicles is so short that there is no need for distant signals in the main line railway sense.
-Train stops are provided at stop signals.
-If a vehicle passes a stop signal at red, even under instruction from control, the train stop causes an emergency brake application using the electromagnetic track brakes.
+Tram stops are provided at stop signals.
+If a vehicle passes a stop signal at red, even under instruction from control, the tram stop causes an emergency brake application using the electromagnetic track brakes.
 Even at very slow speed this is so sudden a deceleration that drivers announce the event warning passengers to brace themselves.